-The following documents that address corporate governance are available within the Corporate Governance section of Indago's website:
+The following documents that address corporate governance are available within the Corporate Governance section of HCD's website:

-- Corporate Governance Statement
+- Corporate Governance Statement;

-- Board Charter
+- Board Charter;

-- Audit Committee Charter
+- Audit Committee Charter;

-- Remuneration and Nomination Committee Charter
+- Remuneration and Nomination Committee Charter;

-- Code of Conduct and Ethics
+- · Code of Ethics;

-- Risk Management Policy
+- Risk Management Policy;

-- Shareholder Communications Policy
+- Shareholder Communications Policy;

-- Securities Trading Policy
+- Securities Trading Policy;

-- Environmental Management, Health and Safety Policy
+- Environmental Management, Health and Safety Policy; and

+- Whistleblower Policy.

+- Values Policy

+- Anti-bribery and Corruption Policy

+- Sanction Screening Policy

-Where possible, Indago will arrange for advance notification to shareholders of significant Group briefings.
+Where possible, HCD will arrange for advance notification to shareholders of significant Group briefings.
 Presentations to be made at such briefings, which contain information not previously released to shareholders, will be released via the ASX and published on the Group's website.
 The Group will also keep a summary record (for internal use) of the issues discussed at briefings with investors and analysts.